ritik1804k/-ML---Regression-Capstone-Project/README.md

 # -ML---Regression-Capstone-Project
-I have created this capstone project using Google Colab notebook.
+NYC Taxi Trip Duration Prediction, I have created this capstone project using Python and Regression models .